py4j/py4j/py4j-web/advanced_topics.rst

 java.util.Map   MutableMapping         :class:`JavaMap <py4j.java_collections.JavaMap>`
 =============== ====================== ====================================================

-.. [#arraynote] Py4J allows elements to be modified, which is not the case of true immutable sequence like tuples.
+.. [#arraynote] Py4J allows elements to be modified, which is not the case of true immutable sequences like tuples.

 Iterators are currently not automatically converted, except when accessed through a collection (e.g., `for i in list`).
 Java methods are still accessible when using the Python version of a Java collection.
 Here are some usage examples for